cnordenb/Fresh-Random-Civ-Picker_GUI/README.md

 ## Features
 - **Draw a fresh random civ!**
 *Never draw the same civ twice within the civ pool.
-Click the Drawn button or press the spacebar.*
+Click the Draw button or press the spacebar.*

 - **Reset the drawn civ pool at any time!**
 *Whenever you want, reset the program and render all enabled civs drawable.
 Click the Reset button or press Enter.*